ts-mk/flake8-bas/README.md

-The statements are split into different categories based on whether they are [simple statements](https://docs.python.org/3.11/reference/simple_stmts.html) or [compound statements](https://docs.python.org/3.11/reference/compound_stmts.html), and whether the error occurs between two statements of the same type or not.
+The statements are split into different categories based on whether they are [simple statements](https://docs.python.org/3.11/reference/simple_stmts.html) or [compound statements](https://docs.python.org/3.11/reference/compound_stmts.html), and whether an error occurs between two statements of the same type or not.
 This allows you to filter entire groups using `BAS` and the first digit, e.g. `BAS2`.